ssanj/babyloncandle/posts/2017-07-02-working-with-arrows.md

 Arrow[F[_, _]] //simplified
 ```

 These two type holes correspond to the input and output types of the Arrow.
 F can be any type constructor that takes two types and performs a mapping between them.
 A __scala.Function1__ is an example of F, as is the __Kleisli Arrow__ we saw in previous articles.
-It might be helpful to think for Arrows as simple functions from one type to another for the moment.
+It might be helpful to think of Arrows as simple functions from one type to another for the moment.

 Lets now go through some of the functions defined on Arrow and how they are used.
 For the remainder of the article lets assume that the type constructor supplied to Arrow is a [__scala.Function1__](http://www.scala-lang.org/api/current/scala/Function1.html):